EarthObservation/RVT_py/docs/qgis.rst

 QGIS plugin will be available at the QGIS Plugins web portal soon.
 Please stay tuned.

-The development version of the plugin is available in `GIthib <https://github.com/EarthObservation/rvt-qgis>`_.
+The development version of the plugin is available in `Github <https://github.com/EarthObservation/rvt-qgis>`_.
 There are also installation instructions.

+If you are in hurry, just download the file `<https://github.com/EarthObservation/RVT_py/blob/master/rvt_qgis_plugin/Q-RVTpy.zip?raw=true>`_ and install it from QGIS Plugins menu.
+Select ``Plugins → Manage and Install Plugins`` and follow the instructions in ``Install from ZIP``.

 Once the plugin is installed, it can be accessed from the ``Raster menu``.
 First, check that the plugin is available in ``Plugins → Manage and Install Plugins``.